everactive/network-manager/docs/configure-wifi-connections.md

 it's SSID unless solicited.
 This means that its name cannot be searched and must be known from some other source.

-As in the example above issue the following command to create a connection associated with a hidden network &lt;ssid&gt;:
+Issue the following command to create a connection associated with a hidden network &lt;ssid&gt;:

 ```
 $ nmcli c add type wifi con-name <name> ifname wlan0 ssid <ssid>